1robertslattery/psychopomp/README.md

 ## TRY IT OUT

-A Windows installer for v1.1.0 is available in the [releases](https://github.com/1robertslattery/psychopomp/releases) tab.
+Available for Windows 7/8.1/10 (x64).
+An installer for v1.1.0 is available in the [release](https://github.com/1robertslattery/psychopomp/releases) tab.

 ## PREREQUISITES